ksvan/node-red-contrib-komfovent/README.md

 This is the node for fetching status and metrics available from the web page of the controller.

 ### Input and results
 The node takes a string as input, id of the datafield wanted.
 You can get a list of the most common below or use dev tools or view source of komfovent to find the IDs you want.
 However, please note that the scraper being used, Cheerios, does not support iframes.
 So IDs found here will not be extracted as of now.
 Food for future releases.
+This node however as specific support to scrape the det.html page instead if id names contains underscore.

 	msg.payload = 'ai0' // would return string value of supply temp, in the json object shown below